 Makes 4 servings:

-Mash the avocado with the lime juice, garlic powder and a pinch of sea salt and black pepper (or place everytthing in the food processor to whip smooth).
+Mash the avocado with the lime juice, garlic powder and a pinch of sea salt and black pepper (or place everything in the food processor to whip smooth).

 Add the finely chopped tomato, onion, and coriander leaves to the mashed avocado.
 Taste and adjust seasoning with lime juice, garlic powder, sea salt, and black pepper.